LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

    }

 .. note::
-   For more security, most log-in solutions require both a username and a password.
-Also, many login solutions restrict the number of login attempts that they will accept from a client s IP address, use salts, and iterate over the encryption algorithm thousands of times.
-To reiterate: You should consult a security expert if security is very important for your web site.
+   For more security, most login solutions require both a username and a password.
+Also, many login solutions restrict the number of login attempts that they will accept from a client's IP address, use salts, and iterate over the hashing algorithm thousands of times.
+To reiterate: you should consult a security expert if security is very important for your website.

 Cipher Methods